 I recently purchased one and initial impressions are pretty good, although I am not sure that it is much better than the plate design.

-You can use the sound-card of your computer to provide the output, and if you do, make sure all effects are turned off.
+You can use the sound-card of your computer to provide the output to drive the headphones being tested.
+If you do, make sure all effects are turned off.
 On Windows, go to Control Panel -> System -> Sound -> Device Properties then disable all effects for your particular device.

 A better option is the use a DAC and headphone amplifier.
 I currently use the Schiit Fulla.